This information explains how you can manage your cold symptoms.

 To help with a cough or tightness in your chest, you can:

-- Add more humidity to the air.
-You can use a clean humidifier or cool mist vaporizer in the rooms where you spend most of your time.
+Add more humidity to the air.
+To do this, use a clean humidifier or cool mist vaporizer in the rooms where you spend most of your time.

 - You can also breathe in steam from a hot shower, bath, or bowl of hot water.